Output Control File

 For csv file output, the label is used as column header.
 For entity type data, since each property name will be used as column header, its label value is ignored.

 For json file output, the label is used to define hierarchy of the json object.
 The parent and child relationship is defined through dot operator.
-For example label parent.child
+For example label parent.child will create a json object parent with a child object child.

 Properties

 It used to list properties to be included in the extra file.
 By default, all the properties of the given entity are included in the extra file.
-However, if only a subset of properties are required, they can be defined in the properties
+However, if only a subset of properties are required, they can be defined in the properties list.

-Each item of the properties
+Each item of the properties list includes the following properties:

 - name: [required] The name of the target property.